regoal1234-rgb/hackpad/README.md

 Hello!
 This is my submission for hackpad!
 This was made for Hackpad v1.

 ## Features
-- 4x Neopixels!
 - A big 0.96" OLED screen
-- Cool silkcreen art
-- 16x whole kailh choc keys (they were allowed for v1)
+- 16x whole cherry keys
 - kmk firmware!
 Control your mouse with this macropad

 ## PCB